leoskywork/sky-clock/readme.md

   - left click on a number in the time string then hold and move your mouse
 - is it re-sizable?
   - no
-- refresh rate is 30 second
+- how to change or close clock face?
-- how to change clock face?
+  - hover on the time text to make the buttons appear
-  - click on the button 'Mode'
+  - then click on correspond buttons